Other Procedures

 • The acquirer may:

-• go ahead and make payment to those shareholders
+1. Go ahead and make payment to those shareholders for whom no statutory approvals are required.

-• This allows partial completion of the open offer
+• This allows partial completion of the open offer.

-• It avoids unnecessary delay for shareholders who are not affected by approval issues
+• It avoids unnecessary delay for shareholders who are not affected by approval issues.

 18(11A).